ON THIS PAGE

 The New Tower of Babel: The city of Strasbourg (France) is the official seat of the European Parliament.

-Although it looks unfinished, the Parliament building (right) it was apparently designed to resemble a 1563 painting done of the Tower of Babel, by Pieter Brueghel the Elder, a Flemish Northern Renaissance Painter (left).
+Although it looks unfinished, the Parliament building (right) it was apparently designed to resemble a 1563 painting done of the partially constructed tower of Babel, by Pieter Brueghel the Elder - a Flemish Northern Renaissance Painter (left).
 Even the secular press could not miss the connection between the old and new towers of Babel.
 They labeled the new French structure "The Tower of Eurobabel."

 And this was certainly not all.

-An EU poster, known as 'the construction site poster', showed a building that was almost identical to the original Pieter Brueghel painting of the partly constructed tower of Babel.
-Added were a crane and the EU twelve stars in the background.
+An EU poster, known as 'the construction site poster', showed a building that was almost identical to the original Pieter Brueghel painting.
+The only changes were the addition of a crane and the EU twelve stars.
 (The European flag features a circle of 12 gold stars on a blue background?
 See Footnote II for some background)

 The Woman Riding a Beast

 Even more interestingly, the symbol of 'a woman riding a beast' is often used to represent the EU.
-While there is little question that the source of this symbol is an ancient legend featuring Zeus and Europa (for whom the continent Europe was named) and the story of her abduction by Zeus in the form of a bull, the similarity to John's vision in Revelation 17 cannot be ignored.
-For example, it is seen:
+While there is little question that the source of this symbol is an ancient legend featuring Zeus and Europa (for whom the continent Europe was named) and the story of her abduction by Zeus in the form of a bull, the similarity to John's vision in Revelation 17:3 cannot be ignored.

 as a sculpture outside the EU office in Brussels, Belgium